Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2025BoardReport.md

 * William Hebert - member (elected 2024)
 * Jim Thompson - member (elected 2024)

-**Motion to elect new President **
+**Motion to elect Don Herweyer the new President ** Don has been a board member for 5 years.
 - Moved by: Lisa Fast
 - Seconded by:  Jim Thompson
-ELECTED

-**Motion to elect new Treasurer **

-- Moved by: Lisa Fast
-- Seconded by:
+ELECTED by a show of hands

-Martin Croteau Member at large - elected
+* Motion to elect Martin Croteau as a member at large ELECTED by a show of hands

 2026 program includes amending and updating [Association bylaws](https://lacnotredame.org/assets/docs/Association\_By-Laws\_en.pdf), which have not been updated in the last 10 years.

 ## Milfoil Action Committee

 INSERT REPORT HERE

 MOTION: Accept the watercraft guidelines and canvassing them to all of the lake to STOP THE SPREAD Moved by Lauren Osmond